 Special Educational Needs

-SENCO (Special Education Needs Coordinator): Miss Teresa Nicholls (Headteacher)
+SENCo (Special Education Needs Coordinator): Miss Teresa Nicholls (Headteacher)

-SEN Governor: Mrs Julia Hewgill
+SEND Governor: Mrs Julia Hewgill

 How does the school know if pupils need extra help?

-- We get to know prospective pupils and any additional needs they may have, through working closely with their pre-schools and parents.
+• We get to know prospective pupils and any additional needs they may have, through working closely with their pre-schools and parents.

-- We meet parents each term to discuss progress and attainment and provide an opportunity to talk through any concerns.
+• We meet parents each term to discuss progress and attainment and provide an opportunity to talk through any concerns.

 What should I do if I think my child has SEN?

-- Make an appointment to speak to your child’s class teacher or the Headteacher, Miss Nicholls who is also the SENCo (Special Educational Needs Coordinator.)
+• Make an appointment to speak to your child’s class teacher or the Headteacher, Miss Nicholls who is also the SENCo (Special Educational Needs Coordinator.)

-Information and guidance is also available through the Derbyshire Local Offer website at https://localoffer.derbyshire.gov.uk/
+• Information and guidance is also available through the Derbyshire Local Offer website at https://localoffer.derbyshire.gov.uk/

 How will I know that the school will support my child?

-- We are committed to supporting all children in the school and endeavour to meet the needs of all so that all can achieve their best and flourish.
+• We are committed through our school values to meeting the needs of all children so that all can achieve their best and flourish.

-- Please speak to Miss Nicholls about the support we are able to provide for individual circumstances .
+• Please speak to Miss Nicholls about the support we are able to provide for individual circumstances .

 How will the curriculum be matched to meet my child’s needs?

-- We have a range of resources which can be used to support pupils particularly those with mild or moderate learning difficulties.
+• We have a range of resources which can be used to support pupils particularly those with mild or moderate learning difficulties.

-- If a child has an Education Health Care Plan, this may specify how the curriculum can needs to be adapted.
+• If a child has an Education Health Care Plan, this may specify how the curriculum can needs to be adapted.

 How will I know how my child is doing?

-- We offer all parents the chance to meet their child’s class teacher each term to discuss progress.
+• We offer all parents the chance to meet their child’s class teacher each term to discuss progress.

-- You will be invited to participate in reviews of your child’s progress.
+• You will be invited to participate in reviews of your child’s progress.

-- If your child has an Education Health Care Plan, you will be invited to participate in the annual review meeting.
+• If your child has an Education Health Care Plan, you will be invited to participate in the annual review meeting.

 How will you help me to support my child’s learning?

-- Class teachers will offer ideas for supporting your child at home.
+• Class teachers will offer ideas for supporting your child at home.

-- You may be given further advice from external agencies involved in supporting your child.
+• You may be given further advice from external agencies involved in supporting your child.

 What support will there be to support my child’s overall well-being?

-- Early Help Interventions will be sought with parental permission.
+• Early Help Interventions will be sought with parental permission.

-- Contact can be made with Highfields Early Help team who will assess needs and offer to work with families at home and the child in school.
+• Contact can be made with Highfields Early Help team who will assess needs and offer to work with families at home and the child in school.

-- Derbyshire Information Advice and Support Service for SEND (formerly Parent Partnership) are able to offer advice. www.derbyshireiass.co.uk Children can contact them on 01629 532029 or by email: childrens.rights@derbyshire.gov.uk
+• Derbyshire Information Advice and Support Service for SEND (formerly Parent Partnership) are able to offer advice. www.derbyshireiass.co.uk Children can contact them on 01629 532029 or by email: childrens.rights@derbyshire.gov.uk

 What specialist services or expertise are available at or accessed by the school?

-- We use the following resources to support children with some specific learning difficulties: Beat Dyslexia; Big Cat Reading Scheme; Accelerated Reading Early Literacy, Talisman Reading Scheme; Numicon Mathematics and SNIP resources and many others.
+• We use the following resources to support children with some specific learning difficulties: Beat Dyslexia; Big Cat Reading Scheme; Accelerated Reading Early Literacy, Talisman Reading Scheme; Numicon Mathematics and SNIP resources and many others.

 We work with the following agencies:

-- Educational Psychology
+• Educational Psychology

-- Speech and LanguageTherapy
+• Speech and LanguageTherapy

-- Hearing Support Service
+• Hearing Support Service

-- Visual Support Service
+• Visual Support Service

-- Behaviour Support
+• Behaviour Support

-- School Support Special Educational Needs (SSSEN)
+• School Support Special Educational Needs (SSSEN)

-- Autism Outreach
+• Autism Outreach

-- School Doctor and School Nurses
+• School Doctor and School Nurses

-- Children and Adults Mental Health Service (CAMHS)
+• Children and Adults Mental Health Service (CAMHS)

 What training have staff supporting pupils with SEND had?

-- Staff are experienced in using SEN resources.
+• Staff are experienced in using SEN resources.

-- Specific staff have received training to follow a Medical Plan.
+• Specific staff have received training to follow a Medical Plan.

-- Training would be sought to meet the needs of pupils with more specific requirements.
+• Training would be sought to meet the needs of pupils with more specific requirements.
 For example, we currently employ a Level 3 Teaching Assistant who has received specialist training to meet the specific needs of an EHCP.

 How will my child be included in activities outside the classroom?

-- Most areas of the school grounds are accessible by wheelchair.
+• Most areas of the school grounds are accessible by wheelchair.

-- We encourage and support participation by all pupils in school trips and sporting activities as far as we are able.
+• We encourage and support participation by all pupils in school trips and sporting activities as far as we are able.
 We invite parents to share in these events if that means their child can participate.

 How accessible is the school environment?

-- Both school buildings and the playground can be accessed via ramps.
+• Both school buildings and the playground can be accessed via ramps.

-- A path has been constructed to the PE/outdoor play store which is wheelchair accessible.
+• A path has been constructed to the PE/outdoor play store which is wheelchair accessible.

-- The path to the school garden can be accessed by wheelchair although further adaptations are required in this area.
+• The path to the school garden can be accessed by wheelchair although further adaptations are required in this area.

-- Classroom furniture can be moved in both rooms to facilitate access and teaching.
+• Classroom furniture can be moved in both rooms to facilitate access and teaching.

-- We have an accessible toilet, hoist and a changing couch in school.
+• We have an accessible toilet, hoist and a changing couch in school.

 How will the school support my child in starting school and moving on?

-- We liaise closely with local pre-school staff and parents.
+• We liaise closely with local pre-school staff and parents.

-- We offer all pupils several induction visits prior to starting school.
+• We offer all pupils several induction visits prior to starting school.

-- We hold a meeting for parents of children due to start school which gives them the opportunity to meet staff, learn what we offer and raise any concerns they may have.
+• We hold a meeting for parents of children due to start school which gives them the opportunity to meet staff, learn what we offer and raise any concerns they may have.

-- Moving to a new class is straight-forward in our small school where all pupils are well-known by all staff.
+• Moving to a new class is straight-forward in our small school where all pupils are well-known by all staff.
 Records and concerns are shared.

-- We liaise closely with Queen Elizabeth’s Grammar School (QEGS) and other secondary schools in the area throughout the year prior to children starting there.
+• We liaise closely with Queen Elizabeth’s Grammar School (QEGS) and other secondary schools in the area throughout the year prior to children starting there.
 We have been able to offer children a full transition programme to enable them to visit and participate in a variety of lessons to aid their move.
 In addition we encourage all children to participate in school sports activities held at QEGS.

 How are the school’s resources allocated and matched to pupil’s SEN?

-- We review our resources and always endeavour to ensure we have adequate materials to meet a pupils needs within the restrictions of our budget.
+• We review our resources and always endeavour to ensure we have adequate materials to meet a pupils needs within the restrictions of our budget.

-- Some pupils with SEN are also eligible for Pupil Premium funding.
+• Some pupils with SEN are also eligible for Pupil Premium funding.
 We use this money to support them in small groups or one-to-one with a teacher.

-- Some children may be eligible for additional funding to ensure their needs are met.
+• Some children may be eligible for additional funding to ensure their needs are met.

 How are decisions made about how much support my child will receive?

-- The needs of the child, the balance of ages in the mixed-age classes, the availability of Teaching Assistants all have to be considered in deciding how much support and the type of support given.
+• The needs of the child, the balance of ages in the mixed-age classes, the availability of Teaching Assistants all have to be considered in deciding how much support and the type of support given.
 For some, working in small groups may be possible; for others it may need to be one-to-one.

 How will I be involved in discussions and planning for my child’s education?

-- Your initial concerns will be taken seriously.
+• Your initial concerns will be taken seriously.

-- You will be invited to meetings with external agencies as applicable where you will be asked to give your views.
+• You will be invited to meetings with external agencies as applicable where you will be asked to give your views.

-- You will support us in expressing the views and wishes of your child.
+• You will support us in expressing the views and wishes of your child.

-- You will particularly be involved in plans to aid the transition of your child to secondary school.
+• You will particularly be involved in plans to aid the transition of your child to secondary school.

-- You will be invited to meet your class teacher at least 3 times a year as part of the school’s offer to all parents.
+• You will be invited to meet your class teacher at least 3 times a year as part of the school’s offer to all parents.

 Who can parents contact for further information?